-One of the biggest trends concerning restaurants is the focus on the digital transformation of restaurant business processes.
+One of the biggest trends concerning restaurants is the focus on the digital transformation of restaurant business processes, including the development of food delivery apps.
 Jean Chick, principal in strategy consulting at Deloitte, thinks that “restaurant leaders need to ask how they can automate the back of house to relieve labor pressures and increase safety.”

 It also means that to stay actionable and profitable they should rethink their business models to optimize middle and back office operations (planning, forecasting, HR, supply, accounting) and make them flexible, frictionless, and automated.

 These actions will make it possible to be focused more on strategic decisions, and make them faster, plus based on data.

 3. Automated delivery

 Delivery itself is the most time-consuming and cost-inefficient element of a food delivery business model.
 That’s why the introduction of automated delivery systems like drones and driverless vehicles is coming into play.
 It helps to reduce the costs of delivery and improve customer service.
 Furthermore, it is also a greener way of delivery which matters nowadays a lot.